ginaBai/BSK/BowlingScoreKeeper/README_v2.md

 # Java Code Coverage Tool - EclEmma
+During unit testing, use the Java code coverage tool EclEmma to measure the execute code.
+A statement/line coverage of 80% on every non-test class is highly recommended.

 ## Setup Instruction
-EclEmma measures executed code (called coverage).
 EclEmma comes installed on some versions of Eclipse, such as Eclipse Photon.
 You may also install EclEmma via Eclipse Marketplace.
 [Click for the offical installation instruction](https://www.eclemma.org/installation.html)

 - My preferred installation option: Eclipse > Help > Eclipse Marketplace > Search for "EclEmma" > Hit Install for the entry "EclEmma Java Code Coverage" > Follow the steps in the installation wizard